August-Bolter/SWEN303-Project/Scenarios Explanation.md

 This use-case describes how instructors edit courses (that they have made)

-7. View Question/Quiz (Personas Involved: Sally, Liam, Sarah and Veronica)
+7. View Question/Quiz (Personas Involved: Sally, Liam and Veronica)

 This use-case describes how a question/quiz is loaded for instructors/students to view